achuchulev/terraform-alternate-providers/README.md

 - `Terraform apply` will:
   - create new VPCs on each of the specified 2 AWS regions
-  - output VPC ids & tags
+  - output ids & tags of both VPCs